-Part 6 of the constitution relates to elected members and clearly defines the criteria for claiming expenses.
-The rules are strict.
-Guidance notes are issued to all elected members.
+The Constitution sets out how the council operates, how decisions are made and the procedures we follow to make sure we’re efficient, transparent and accountable to local people.
+Section 25 of the constitution relates to elected members’ remuneration and clearly defines the criteria for claiming expenses.
+The rules are strict and guidance notes are issued to all elected members.

 This Authority will continue to utilise the services of a Business Travel club.

 The Travel Club will arrange all travel and accommodation needs for elected members.
 This will provide a consistent approach across the Authority and will ensure that the VAT on all accounts relating to accommodation may be reclaimed.

 All travel / accommodation arrangements will be made by Member’s Services, and only in exceptional circumstances will members be required to submit individual claims for reimbursement.

 (i) Travelling to Council meetings including Executive Board, committees, sub-committees, panels and working parties.